afd57/python_useful/unknown/README.md

 Consider that you have a class with a function called get_info which calls an API and returns the response data.
 If we want to test it we can replace the API call with some test data

 src: http://book.pythontips.com/en/latest/args_and_kwargs.html

+## 2. Debugging

+If you wanna debug your python script line by line you can set break point in your script.

+Set Break Point:
+import pdb

+pdb.set_trace() #it is a break point :)

+or you can run your script with "-m pdb" parameter,
+$python -m pdb debug_python.py

+check debug_python.py script